GothenburgBitFactory/timewarrior/README.md

 well as sophisticated calendar-base backfill, along with flexible reporting.
 It is a portable, well supported and very active, Open Source project.

-Although Timewarrior is a new projec there is extensive online documentation.
+Although Timewarrior is a new project there is extensive online documentation.
 You'll find all the details at:

     http://taskwarrior.org/docs/timewarrior